Computing Quartet Distance is Equivalent to Counting 4-Cycles: Introduction

 \begin{theorem} There exists an algorithm for computing the quartet distance between two trees on $n$ leaves and all internal nodes having degrees bounded by $d$ in $\Ohtilda(\min\{n^{1.48},nd^{0.77}\})$ time. \end{theorem}

-An important ingredient of our proof is a reduction from counting 4-cycles in a multigraph with multiplicities bounded by $U$ to $\Oh(\log^{4}U)$ instances of counting 4-cycles in simple graphs of roughly the same size.
-At first this might seem to be an unnecessary complication, as it is plausible that the $\Oh(m^{1.48})$ algorithm of Vassilevska Williams et al. \cite{WilliamsWWY15} can be extended, with some effort, to work for multigraphs.
-However, it is not completely clear if every algorithm for this problem can be similarly extended, so we would be only able to conclude that there exists an $\Oh(n^{1.48})$ time algorithm for computing the quartet distance, but further improvements in the complexity of counting 4-cycles might or might not translate into an improvement for computing the quartet distance.
-Furthermore, we don't see how to provide a direct reduction from counting 4-cycles in a multigraph to computing the quartet distance, so switching to multigraphs wouldn't allow us to state an equivalency between these two problems.
+An important ingredient of our proof is a reduction from counting 4-cycles in a multigraph with edge multiplicities bounded by $U$ to $\Oh(\log^{4}U)$ instances of counting 4-cycles in simple graphs of roughly the same size.
+At first this might seem to be an unnecessary complication, as it is plausible that the $\Oh(m^{1.48})$ algorithm of Vassilevska Williams et al. \cite{WilliamsWWY15} can be extended, with some effort, to work for multigraphs, and used to show the existence of an $\Oh(n^{1.48})$ time algorithm for computing the quartet distance.
+However, it is not completely clear if every algorithm for this problem can be similarly extended, so further improvements in the complexity of counting 4-cycles might or might not translate into an improvement for computing the quartet distance.
+Furthermore, we don't see how to provide a direct reduction from counting 4-cycles in a multigraph to computing the quartet distance, so switching to multigraphs wouldn't allow us to state an equivalence between these two problems.
 Finally, we believe that our general reduction from multigraphs to simple graphs might be of independent interest.

+We note that Jansson and Lingas \cite{JanssonL14} show how to reduce computing triplet distance in so called galled tree to counting triangles in many graphs.
+However, this results in $\Oh(n^{2.687})$ algorithm, but in fact an $\Oh(n\log n)$ solution which does not require this idea exists \cite{JanssonRS17}.
+We use a significantly different approach that gives us more control on sizes of the obtained subproblems and bound the overall running time.
+Furthermore we need to deal with additional technical complications due to the fact that we are working with 4-cycles instead of triangles.

 \paragraph{Overview of the methods. } The $\Oh(nd\log n)$ complexity of the fastest known algorithm for computing the quartet distance suggests that a difficult instance consists of two trees with high internal degrees, and indeed the trees obtained in our reduction have small depth but very high degrees.
 We start with reducing counting 4-cycles in a simple graph to counting 4-cycles in a simple bipartite graph.
 This is easily achieved by duplicating the nodes.
 Then, we construct two trees of depth 2, each consisting of the root with its children corresponding to the nodes of the graph.
 Finally, each edge of the graph corresponds to a leaf attached, in every tree, to the child of the root corresponding to its appropriate endpoint.
 The main difficulty in this reduction is that we need to carefully analyse all possible quartets and bipartite graphs on four edges to argue that, with some additional linear-time computation, we can extract the number of 4-cycles from the quartet distance.